↑

 Packed with delicious cookies and cream flavor, this delicious OREO poke cake recipe is easy to make with boxed cake mix, instant pudding, and Cool Whip.

-When it comes to easy cake recipes, poke cakes such as Strawberry Jello Poke Cake, Lemon Poke Cake, Baileys Irish Cream Poke Cake, and this OREO poke cake are a few of my favorites.
+When it comes to easy cake recipes, poke cakes such as Strawberry Poke Cake with Jello, Lemon Poke Cake, Baileys Irish Cream Poke Cake, and this OREO poke cake are a few of my favorites.
 They only call for a few simple ingredients and are super simple to prepare.

 Square slice of OREO Poke Cake topped with Cool Whip and pieces of OREO cookies.
 Whole OREO cake in 9 x 13 baking dish behind plate.